Thado Minsaw of Prome

 Thado Minsaw of Prome (သတိုးမင်းစော, [ðədó mɪ́ɰ̃sɔ́]; c.
-1440s–1526) was the founder of Prome Kingdom, and reigned the minor kingdom from 1482 to 1527.
+1440s–1526) Tai name Hso Ming Hpa was the founder of Prome Kingdom, and reigned the minor kingdom from 1482 to 1527.
 In 1524, he entered into an alliance with the Confederation of Shan States, and participated in the 1525 sack of Ava (Inwa).

 Early life

 He was born Min Ba Saw (မင်းဘစော) to Narapati I of Ava and his chief queen Atula Thiri Maha Yaza Dewi of Ava.
 He was the seventh of the couple's eight children.
 He had two elder brothers, four elder sisters and a younger sister.
 He was married to his first cousin Myat Hpone Pyo, who was the youngest daughter of his maternal uncle Saw Shwe Khet, governor of Prome and later Tharrawaddy.
-Ba Saw grew up in Ava until 1460 when his father appointed him governor of Tharrawaddy, the southernmost town on the border with the Hanthawaddy Kingdom.
+Ba Saw grew up in Ava until 1460 when his father appointed him governor of Tharrawaddy, the southernmost town on the border with the Hanthawaddy kingdom.